UnitVectorY-Labs/ServiceAuthCentral/docs/setupguide/deployment.md

 Alternatively the docker image can be deployed manually:

-> {: .warning }
+!!! warning
-> The below version deploys the 'dev' tag which is the latest development version.
+    The below version deploys the 'dev' tag which is the latest development version.
 At this time there is no stable release.
 See the latest releases on the [GitHub releases page](https://github.com/UnitVectorY-Labs/ServiceAuthCentral/pkgs/container/serviceauthcentral-manage) for the latest version.

 ```bash
 docker pull ghcr.io/unitvectory-labs/serviceauthcentral-manage:dev